Drotangle/COMPSYS306-Ass-1/README.md

 	- testing only comes in at end for those other things like f1 score and stuff? - yep! validation is for tuning hyperparameters
  - for mlp, looks like we need to define stuff in tensorflow but not actuall do it in tensorflow - this includes layers and activation functions!
 	- we can tune activation functions, but have a look at layer sizes!
+ 	- for the solver, we are using an optimized version of stochastic gradient descent, due to the size of my data

 ## data analysis notes: